Got the Beat

-Got the Beat (Korean: 갓더비트; RR: Gatdeobiteu; stylized as GOT the beat) is a South Korean supergroup formed by SM Entertainment in 2022.
-It is the first sub-unit of project group Girls On Top, and consists of seven members: soloist BoA, Taeyeon and Hyoyeon from Girls' Generation, Seulgi and Wendy from Red Velvet, and Karina and Winter from Aespa.
+Got the Beat (Korean: 갓더비트; RR: Gatdeobiteu; stylized as GOT the beat) is a South Korean supergroup and first sub-unit of project group Girls On Top.
+Formed by SM Entertainment in 2022, composed of seven female artists who already debuted under the agency: soloist BoA, Taeyeon and Hyoyeon from Girls' Generation, Seulgi and Wendy from Red Velvet, and Karina and Winter from Aespa.

 History

 Background

 All members of Got the Beat are part of SM Entertainment's recording artists lineup.
 BoA had been an active artist since the age of 13, when she debuted as a soloist in 2000.
 Taeyeon and Hyoyeon debuted as members of Girls' Generation in 2007, and as members of Girls' Generation's second sub-unit Oh!GG in 2018.
 Taeyeon is also a member of Girls' Generation's first sub-unit Girls' Generation-TTS since 2012.
 Taeyeon and Hyoyeon have been soloists since 2015 and 2016, respectively.
 Seulgi and Wendy debuted as members of Red Velvet in 2014.
-Seulgi is a member of Red Velvet's sub-unit Red Velvet – Irene & Seulgi since 2020, while Wendy and Seulgi debuted as a soloist in 2021 and 2022, respectively.
+Seulgi is a member of Red Velvet's sub-unit Red Velvet – Irene & Seulgi since 2020, while Wendy and Seulgi both debuted as soloists in 2021 and 2022, respectively.
 Karina and Winter debuted as members of Aespa in 2020.